 Figure 7.
 Estimates of lithospheric anomaly values at ground station locations, interpolated in the same way for a visual comparison (not reflecting the actual shape or dimension of anomalies).
-Orthogonal component estimates based on R-SCHA model and total field anomaly values from dense grid by Gabriel et al. (2011) (left), predictions from EMM2010 model of SH degrees 15-720 (middle)and ground data processed as described in Section 2.1.2 (right).
-North (X), east (Y), vertical (Z) and total field (F) components from top to bottom and color scale the same as in Fig. 5.
+Orthogonal component estimates based on the R-SCHA model and total field anomaly values from the dense grid by Gabriel et al. (2011) (left), predictions from the EMM2010 model of SH degrees 15-720 (middle), and ground data processed as described in Sect.
+2.1.2 (right).
+North (X), east (Y), vertical (Z), and total field (F) components from top to bottom and colour scale the same as in Fig. 5.

-- magnetite in the lithosphere.
-Furthermore, the quantity of magnetite and its distribution is related to 335 the composition and thickness of the lithosphere, while the magnetic properties are influenced by the temperature.
-The sources of regional anomalies can be diverse and their interpretation difficult.
-Combining magnetic and gravity gradient anomalies, the later ones latter being related to density variations, provides complementary information in this regard. - 340 A detailed interpretation of the observed anomalies is beyond the scope of this study.
+A detailed interpretation of the observed anomalies is beyond the scope of this study.
 In the following, we only discuss the relation between some prominent observed potential field anomalies and some large-scale tectonic features.
-Figures 8 and 9 show the long wavelength magnetic and gravity gradient anomalies for the three orthogonal components north, east and vertical down.
-A 2-D correlation of 5 minute of arc grids of the magnetic and gravity gradient anomalies for the Z component - are also shown.
-We limit this correlation analysis to the vertical component which is easier to in-345 terpret than the horizontal components.
+Figures 8 and 9 show the long-wavelength magnetic and gravity gradient anomalies for the three orthogonal components north, east, and vertical down.
+A 2-D correlation of 5 min of arc grids of the magnetic and gravity gradient anomalies for the Z component are also shown.
+We limit this correlation analysis to the vertical component, which is easier to interpret than the horizontal components.
 Large-scale tectonic structures are outlined and overlaid in these figures.
-For southern Africa, this information is based on a combination of the maps by Thomas et al. (1993) and Webb (2009), omitting any small scale structures.
-For Germany, it is taken from the tectonics map by Berthelsen et al. (1992).
-Small scale structures have all been omitted except for 350 - those specifically mentioned in the text.
+For